hipe/tmx/sakin-agac-doc/423-functional-pipelines.md

 this is scratching a surface. this article is stub. i can help expand it.

+  - currently "functional pipeline" can refer to the broad idea which begins to get introduced semi-formally at document birth (months after project birth); but it can also refer to several specific ideas that can be at odds with each other; the subject of the next two bullets.

+  - NOTE :[#423.B] refers to the pipeline workflow we use at document birth, which is what is depicted in our sibling digraph document.

+  - in contrast, we will use :[#423.C] to be a hazy placeholder for this future vaporwae idea of configurable, functional pipelines.

+  - often the distinction isn't important except for complicated synchronizations; but since there is nonetheless potential for ambiguity, we must always distinguish which we mean when we use this node tag.

   - we are familiar with the idea of [#417.A] JSON being the lingua franca.

   - we can extend this idea further when we are syncing. the schema of the